UCRPSY231/Week10/README.md

-# Week10 - Singular Value Decomposition of Hidden States
+# Week10 - Analyzing Hidden States

+## To analyze hidden states we use:
+1) Singular Value Decomposition
+2) Hierarchical Clustering